The Process of Loom Weaving

 First the cotton must be spun together to create yarn that is thick enough to weave.

 Once the yarn is spun, then the loom must be warped.
-The warping process takes place by w board set up with pegs on each side.
+This step takes place by setting up a board with pegs on each side.
 The weavers walk the thread back and forth, placing it over the adjacent peg each time until the warping is complete.

 The denting process is very tedious and requires the weavers to insert each single thread into each reed/comb.
 It is very tiny space and takes great precision and attention to detail.

 Beaming takes place by rolling the yarn onto a wooden board to place at the foot of the loom.
-This process requires at lesat 5 women to warp one loom.
+This process requires at least 5 women to warp one loom.